JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Type-Level-Programming/src/01-Type-Level-Primitives.md

 ## Type-Level Modules

 Rather than explaining things, read through the source code of these modules and you should be able to get a good intuition for how this stuff works.
+For additional examples, see the Ecosystem folder and check out some of the data structures (e.g. Array, Matrix) that have been augmented with type-level programming.

 | Kind | Modules |
 | - | - |